The Chaos Isn't Going Away.

 For anyone navigating chaos as the default state, committed to leading with thoughtfulness and discipline, regardless of profession.↓ START HERE ↓

 Most people think they're busy.
 They're not.
 They're just reactive.
-In "Don't Take My Time and Attention and Waste It," I break down the difference between motion and progress and why confusing the two will destroy your ability to lead.
+In "Don't Take My Time Attention and Waste It," I break down the difference between motion and progress and why confusing the two will destroy your ability to lead.
 This isn't about productivity hacks or morning routines.
 It's about the discipline to protect what matters and the courage to let everything else burn.
 If you've spent years saying "yes" to things that don't move the needle, this book will show you how to stop.

 As a leader, you're exhausted because you're fighting battles you can't win.
 You're trying to control market forces, organizational politics, and other people's decisions, and it's draining every ounce of energy you have.
 The truth is, most of what consumes your day is outside your direct control.
 The key is learning to discern what you can control directly versus what you can only influence.
 In "Control the Controllable and Influence the Variables," I show you how to stop wasting energy on the uncontrollable and start focusing on the high-leverage actions that actually move the needle.
 This is the discipline that kept teams alive in chaos, applied to leading in the real world.